Aladin147/Coda_Lite/README.md

 - Theme toggle for light/dark mode
 - Text input option alongside voice input

+**Dashboard 2.0 Transformation Plan:**

+We've completed a comprehensive audit of the dashboard and created a detailed transformation plan for Dashboard 2.0.
+The plan includes:

+- Layered architecture with clear separation of concerns
+- Global state management with Zustand or Redux Toolkit
+- WebSocket service module for improved communication
+- Expressive avatar with emotional states
+- Responsive layout with Tailwind CSS
+- Comprehensive testing infrastructure

-See [WebSocket Dashboard Documentation](docs/WEBSOCKET_DASHBOARD.md) for more details.
+See [Dashboard Transformation Plan](docs/dashboard_transformation_plan.md) and [WebSocket Dashboard Documentation](docs/WEBSOCKET_DASHBOARD.md) for more details.

 ## 🔜 Future: `v0.2.0` - Beta Release